Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework2.md

 ## Design
 ### Structure and flow of the interface
-1. How should we perform the flow of the interface
+1. How syyhhould we perform the flow of the interface

 ### Relational database design